Answers to frequently asked questions about CloudOps Orchestration Service (OOS).

 Unable to access the service after application deployment is successful

-Log on to the ECS instance and run the following command to check whether the application service is started.
+Log on to the ECS instance and check whether the service is running:

 View container logs